bennypowers/bennypowers.dev/decks/redhat-intro-web/slides/91-custom-elements.md

 ### Custom Elements

-In the <abbr title="document object model">DOM</abbr>, each element relates to a specific class. **Custom Elements** are HTML tags containing a hyphen which relate to a user-defined JavaScript class.
+In the <abbr title="document object model">DOM</abbr>, each element relates to a specific class. **Custom Elements** are HTML tags containing a hyphen which are linked to a user-defined JavaScript class through the `customElements` namespace.

 ```js
 class FancyElement extends HTMLElement {